 From Turquoise Waters to Towering Temples

 Thailand is the most popular tourist destination in Southeast Asia.
-It’s famous as a backpacking destination due to being relatively affordable and easy to get around, as well as for its famously raucous nightlife.
+It’s well-known as a backpacking destination due to being relatively affordable and easy to get around, as well as for its famously raucous nightlife.

 However, Thailand is not just for the party-crowd.
-There are stunning beaches, interesting cultural attractions, serene meditation centers, great food, historical sights and beautiful natural scenery which make it popular among families and individuals of all ages.
+There are stunning beaches, interesting cultural attractions, serene meditation centers, delicious food options, intriguing historical sights and beautiful natural environments that make it popular among families and individuals of all ages.
 Not to mention how it has become such a hotbed for medical tourism.

 You can find almost anything in Thailand from dense jungles to turquoise water flanked with white-sand beaches to exotic sights and all of the modern amenities you could ask for.
 So what do you need to know when going on a Thailand holiday?